-Source: EY analysis of US Census American Community Survey 2017-2021 public-use microsample (PUMS).
+Source: EY analysis of US Census American Community Survey.

-Connecticut's aerospace and medical devices workers skew older and have a higher share anticipated retirements over the next five years.

-As shown in Figure 12, more than a quarter of workers in aerospace and medical devices are between 55-64 years old, with anticipated retirements over the next ten years.
+Connecticut's aerospace and medical devices workers skew older and have a higher share anticipated retirements over the next 5 years.
+As shown in Figure 12, more than a quarter of workers in aerospace and medical devices are between 55-64 years old, with anticipated requirements over the next ten years.
 Given the occupational mix of both aerospace and medical devices, companies will need to find available labor across a diverse range of skills requirement from assemblers to electricians to software developers.

-has seen an acceleration of younger workers since 2017.
-Shipbuilding has become progressively younger in Connecticut since at least 2017, with the share of 25-34-year-old workers rising from approximately
+Connecticut's shipbuilding industry has seen an acceleration of younger workers since 2017.
+Shipbuilding has become progressively younger in Connecticut since at least 2017, with the share of 25-34-year-old workers rising from approximately 18% in 2014 to nearly 31% in 2021.

-Connecticut's shipbuilding industry

-18% in 2014 to nearly 31% in 2021.
 These gains started just prior to the establishment of workforce development training programs such as the Manufacturing Pipeline Initiative (MPI) and Youth Manufacturing Pipeline Initiative (YMPI) in 2016.
-MPI/ YMPI collaborate with the Eastern Connecticut Workforce Investment Board to provide training to potential workers at no cost which feeds into the labor supply manufacturers in the Eastern Advanced Manufacturing Alliance.
+MPI/ YMPI collaborate with the Eastern Connecticut Workforce Investment Board provide training to potential workers at no cost which feeds into the labor supply manufacturers in the Eastern Advanced Manufacturing Alliance.
 MPI and YMPI partner with three community colleges as well as 16 high schools.